tweedge/springcore-0day-en/README.md

 This does not instinctively seem like it's going to be a cataclysmic event such as Log4Shell, as this vulnerability appears to require some probing to get working depending on the target environment, and the consensus on Twitter (as of 3/30) is that this appears to be nondefault.

+Based on my own review of the sample applications, this is certainly a serious issue, but I don't see clear/frequent cases where it would be exploitable in practice.
+Time will tell, and it's worth the research to figure out if/how your organization would be impacted.

 ## Errors

 ### Many articles/people/etc. claim this is CVE-2022-22963 - is it?